-Multiple funded positions are available for PhD and undergraduate students: I am always looking for capable, dedicated, and hard-working students who want to solve real-world problems.
+Multiple positions are available for PhD, MS, and undergraduate students: I am always looking for capable, dedicated, and hard-working students who want to solve real-world problems.
 Please send me an email with your CV, transcripts, and other relevant documents if you are interested.

 About

-Dr. Tao Hou is an Assistant Professor in the Department of Computer Science at Texas State University.
-He received his Ph.D. in Computer Science and Engineering from University of South Florida under the supervision of Dr. Zhuo Lu and Dr. Yao Liu in 2022.
-Before that, he received the M.E. and B.E. from Jilin University (China) in 2016 and 2013, respectively.
-His research interests are in the areas of cybersecurity, machine learning, and network and data management.
+Dr. Tao Hou is an Assistant Professor in the Department of Computer Science and Engineering at the University of North Texas, where he co-directs the Intelligent Security and Privacy (ISnP) Lab.
+Dr. Hou received his Ph.D. in Computer Science and Engineering from University of South Florida in 2022, under the supervision of Dr. Zhuo Lu and Dr. Yao Liu.
+Prior to that, he obtained his M.E. and B.E. degrees from Jilin University (China) in 2016 and 2013, respectively.
+His research interests are in the areas of cybersecurity and machine learning.
 He is especially interested in research problems that arise from practical domains, with a focus on both experimental/empirical study and sound theoretical footings.
-Recently, he is working on web security, intrusion detection, IoT security, binary analysis, malware detection, and adversarial machine learning.
+Recently, he is working on web security, intrusion detection, IoT security, binary analysis, malware detection, and trustworthy machine learning.

 One of my calligraphy works, the contents come from a poem by Tang poet Li Bai, entitled HARD TRAVELING.